Scalable Bayes via Barycenter in Wasserstein Space: Experiments

 The conditional densities of $\betab$ and $\Sigma$ in two steps.
 First, the sampling model of the linear mixed effects model implies that the likelihood of $i$th observation in $j$th subset is

 This implies that likelihood of $\betab$ and $\Sigma$ after stochastic approximation is

 Second, the $j$th subset posterior distribution of $\betab$ and $\Sigma$ after stochastic approximation is calculated using $L^{\gamma}_{j}$ as the likelihood and the same priors for $\betab$ and $\Sigma$ as in the sampling model of the linear mixed effects model.
 Instead of finding the analytic form of the posterior density, we use the \texttt{increment\_log\_prob} function in Stan \citep{Sta14} to specify that the likelihood of $\yb_{ji}$ as $\left\{ L_{ji} \right\}^{\gamma}$ \eqref{eq:lme2} and use the default priors of $\betab$ and $\Sigma$ in Stan to obtain samples of $(\betab, \Sigma)$ from the $j$th subset posterior after stochastic approximation.
-Table \eqref{tbl:acc_fixef} describes the accuracies of CMC, SDP, VB, and WASP in approximating the full data marginal posterior distributions of fixed effects in the simulation.
+For automatic differentiation variational inference (ADVI; \citet{Kucetal15}), we used the \texttt{vb} function in Stan with default options and used the same model file that we used for sampling from the full data posterior distribution.
+Table \ref{tbl:acc_fixef} describes the accuracies of ADVI, CMC, SA, SDP, and WASP in approximating the full data marginal posterior distributions of fixed effects in the simulation.